 Verse 17: Tal ôr di: on the edge of.

 Verse 18: Tignî unide la tende: to keep the tent together (united).
-In mût ch’e fos dute un toc: such that it would become a whole; literally, such that it was all one piece.
+In mût ch’e fos dute un toc: so that it would become a whole; literally, so that it was all one piece.